 Network security is discussed in detail in this section from the perspective of the development center, and the network where the application is hosted.

-All Freshdesk products are hosted in AWS, with security managed by Amazon.
+All Freshworks products are hosted in AWS, with security managed by Amazon.
 The NOC and DevOps teams monitor the infrastructure 24x7 for stability, intrusions and spam using a dedicated alert system.
 Every three months, end-to-end vulnerability assessments and penetration tests are performed.
-The Freshdesk application has an in-built spam protection system for businesses that use it, while the NOC team monitors and blocks individual accounts and IP addresses which attempt to access the Freshdesk application.
+The Freshworks application has an in-built spam protection system for businesses that use it, while the NOC team monitors and blocks individual accounts and IP addresses which attempt to access the Freshworks applications.

 Use of our service by customers in the European Economic Area (“EEA”), will include the processing of information relating to their customers.
 In providing our service, we do not own, control or direct the use of the information stored or processed on our platform at the direction of our customers, and in fact we are largely unaware of what information is being stored on our platform and only access such information as reasonably necessary to provide the service (including to respond to support requests), as otherwise authorized by our customers or as required by law.
-We are the data processors and not the data controllers of the information on our platform for purposes of the European Union (“EU”) Directive 95/46/EC on Data Protection (“EU Directive”) and the Swiss Federal Act on Data Protection.
-Our EEA or Switzerland based customers, who control their customer data and send it to Freshdesk for processing, are the “controllers” of that data and are responsible for compliance with the Directive.
-In particular, Freshdesk’s customers are responsible for complying with the Directive and relevant data protection legislation in the relevant EEA member state before sending personal information to Freshdesk for processing.
+We are data processors for our end customers, but data controllers for the customers from whom we collect data on our platform for purposes of the European Union (“EU”) on our platform for purposes of the European Union (“EU”) Directive 95/46/EC on Data Protection (“EU Directive”) and the Swiss Federal Act on Data Protection.
+Our EEA or Switzerland based customers, who control their customer data and send it to Freshworks for processing, are the “controllers” of that data and are responsible for compliance with the Directive.
+In particular, Freshworks customers are responsible for complying with the Directive and relevant data protection legislation in the relevant EEA member state before sending personal information to Freshworks for processing.

 We work with our customers to help them provide notice to their customers concerning the purpose for which personal information is collected and sign Model Contract Clauses (for data processors) with them to legitimize transfers of personal data from EU to processors established in third countries as may be required under the EU Directive.

-Having complied with the requirements of TRUSTe, Privacy Shield Framework and ISO 27001, the platform has been comfortably set for Freshdesk to further work on GDPR compliance and achieve it by the time it’s regulations come into effect.
-Currently, Freshdesk is not HIPAA compliant.
+Having complied with the requirements of TRUSTe, Privacy Shield Framework and ISO 27001, the platform has been comfortably set for Freshworks to further work on GDPR compliance and achieve it by the time it’s regulations come into effect.
+Currently, Freshworks is not HIPAA compliant.

 Your request will be looked into immediately.
 We might ask for your guidance in identifying or replicating the issue and understanding any means to resolving the threat right away.